bexoo/gnashblade/README.md

 | Order book tiers | GW2 Official | `/v2/commerce/listings/{id}` |

 Note: DataWars2 `buy_value`/`sell_value` is in copper — divide by 10000 for gold.

-## Known Issues
-- **Slow updates**: History fetches are sequential (500+ API calls).
-Could benefit from async/parallel fetching.
-- **Order book data sparse**: Many top flip items lack competition data because full update takes a long time and gets interrupted.
-- **No caching**: Re-fetches all data even if recent.
-Could skip items updated within the last N minutes.
-- **Outliers**: Some items have flip scores that are suspiciously high (items with 200%+ profit margin should generally not have high flip scores due to low velocity).